developer-onizuka/What_is_AzureAD/README.md

 - In addition to the policy above, AssumeRoles which allow them to use AWS STS (Security Token Service) is necessary when Vipin and Deepak switch each role above.
 - Trust relationship in AWS account of Prod (46017xxxxxxx) should be used so that the account can accept the only AWS user who already has the trust relationship.
 - "arn:aws:iam::36989xxxxxxx:root" means AWS account itself and all of user in the AWS account 36989xxxxxxx is acceptable.
 You should use "arn:aws:iam::36989xxxxxxx:/user/Vipin" instead of it.
+- You should use the External ID in addition to the following if you use "arn:aws:iam::36989xxxxxxx:root" which is available for everyone to assume a role.
 ```
 {
   "Version": "2012-10-17",